V3RDAD/Passage/README.md

 |_shweb
 |_2cb
 |_free

+Furthermore addresses with UTF-8 characters will no longer appear malformed and therefore, you are able to use special characters in URI links.
 ```

 (you may of course alter them into whatever you'd like as I left out the source code for you)